 Lost in Space - bavarian sytle

 The year 2030.
 Due to an operating error in the hyperspace module of the Bavarian space station “Stoiber”, the two astronauts Franz Daxenberger and Dirk Mandelbrot reach the planet Aldebaran 9, almost 23,000 light years away from Earth, where they and their station are put into a small enclosure of the city zoo.
-While Franz tries to get the station afloat again to return to Earth, Dirk sees this as the turning point in his career: the first contact of a man with an alien species.
-The zoo administration, however, has completely different plans: since they think the two are males and females, they want to put the icing on the cake for the new attraction and make sure that the two earthlings repdoduce themselves…
+While the two astronauts try to get the station afloat again to return to Earth, the zoo administration stops them for males and females and tries to reproduce them…

 Short Film 2001 / 15′ / CinemaScope